 Folate (B-9): You need 400 mcg daily.
 The upper limit is 1,000 mcg, but be aware that synthetic forms count as 170% of the listed amount.
 This means that a supplement with more than 588 mcg of folic acid or methylfolate, exceeds the tolerable daily intake limit.
 In addition, most Americans and Canadians get enough folate from their diet because of fortification of enriched flour with folic acid.
 Stick with a product that provides no more than 400 mcg from folic acid or other synthetic folate.

-Niacin (B-3): You need 16 mg (men) or 14 mg (women): Many B-complexes exceed the upper tolerable intake limit which is 35 mg.
+Niacin (B-3): You need 16 mg (men) or 14 mg (women): Many B-complexes exceed the Tolerable Upper Intake Level which is 35 mg.

 It is rare to be deficient in the other B vitamins if you are relatively well-nourished, but it's fine to get the daily requirements from a B-complex and no upper limits have been established for these.
 They, and their daily requirements, are: thiamin (B1): 1.2 mg (men) and 1.1 mg (women); riboflavin (B-2): 1.3 mg (men), 1.1 mg (women); pantothenic acid (B-5): 5 mg, and biotin (B-7): 30 mcg.